tmcphillips/openrefine-provenance/notes/2019-05-15 Exercise data model with a column name change.md

 	3. What are all the names that were assigned to the column originally named 'Book Title'?
 	4. What are the final names of all columns that were renamed?

+- Note that answering these questions with Version 1 of the model depend on assuming that there is only one array associated with a particular data set.
+This assumption will be relaxed in future models.